wixette/8800-simulator/README.md

 ## A Quick Tutorial

-With the Altair 8800 simulator, How to input and run the following program to calculate 1 + 2 = 3:
+With a running Altair 8800 simulator, how to input and run the following program to calculate 1 + 2 = 3:

 ```
         LDA 0080H  ; 00 111 010